RaphelRose/Non-Invasive-Neonatal-glucose-monitor-NIR/README.md

 # Non-Invasive-Neonatal-glucose-monitor-NIR
-This project focuses on the development of a wearable, non-invasive device for monitoring neonatal glucose levels using Near-Infrared (NIR) spectroscopy.
+This project focuses on the development of a non-invasive prototype for monitoring neonatal glucose levels using Near-Infrared (NIR) spectroscopy.
 The system aims to reduce the need for frequent blood sampling in newborns by providing continuous, painless glucose estimation through optical sensing and signal processing.

 ## Proposed Solution

 Neonatal hypoglycemia is a critical condition that requires continuous and safe monitoring.
 Conventional invasive methods such as blood pricking or enzymatic test strips are not suitable for neonates due to pain, risk of infection, and difficulty in frequent sampling.

-To address these limitations, this project proposes a wearable non-invasive glucose monitoring system based on Near-Infrared (NIR) spectroscopy, where variations in light absorption and reflection are converted into electrical signals that correlate with glucose concentration.
+To address these limitations, this project proposes a prototype non-invasive glucose monitoring system based on Near-Infrared (NIR) spectroscopy, where variations in light absorption and reflection are converted into electrical signals that correlate with glucose concentration.

 ## Optical Source and Detection Setup

-An NIR LED is used as the light source, emitting wavelengths sensitive to glucose absorption.
+An NIR LED is used as the light source, emitting infrared light sensitive to glucose absorption.
 The emitted light penetrates biological tissue, where part of it is absorbed and the remaining portion is reflected.
 A BPW34 photodiode captures the reflected light intensity.

 ## Analog Signal Conditioning